A posteriori $L^\infty(L^2)$-error bounds in finite element approximation of the wave equation: Abstract

 \section{Abstract}

-We address the error control of Galerkin discretization (in space) of linear second order hyperbolic problems.
+{We address the error control of Galerkin discretisation (in space) of linear second order hyperbolic problems.
 More specifically, we derive a posteriori error bounds in the $L^{\infty}(L^2)$-norm for finite element methods for the linear wave equation, under minimal regularity assumptions.
 The theory is developed for both the space-discrete case, as well as for an implicit fully discrete scheme.
-The derivation of these bounds relies crucially on carefully constructed space- and time-reconstructions of the discrete numerical solutions, in conjunction with a technique introduced by Baker (1976, SIAM J. Numer.
-Anal., 13) in the context of a priori error analysis of Galerkin discretization of the wave problem in weaker-than-energy spatial norms.
+The derivation of these bounds relies crucially on carefully constructed space- and time-reconstructions of the discrete numerical solutions, in conjunction with a technique introduced by Baker (SIAM J. Numer.
+Anal., 13, 1976) in the context of a priori error analysis of Galerkin discretisation of the wave problem in weaker-than-energy spatial norms.} {a posteriori bounds, wave equation, implicit time-stepping, reconstruction}